 managing and running national, state and local based nonprofit organizations and she served as Vice President and Interim President of the Nonprofit Roundtable of Greater Washington.
 She is a sustaining member of WAMU and a resident of the District of Columbia.

-Sharvell Becton is the Director, Academic Tutoring and Mentoring Impact for the District of Columbia Branch of AARP Experience Corps.
-She is responsible for designing, monitoring and reviewing program services, and liaising with education and community groups.
-Her experience includes more than 18 years of experience designing and facilitating leadership and tools of advocacy workshops, board retreats, and seminars with activists in the U.S. and abroad.
-She has broad experience planning, organizing, and directing volunteer-led initiatives in the nonprofit and philanthropic sectors.
+Sharvell Becton is with the Income Impact Area team of the AARP Foundation.
+As a Program Manager, she is responsible for the monitoring and oversight of the Foundation’s BACK TO WORK 50+ program implementation at select community colleges and workforce investment boards across the U.S. Her experience includes more than 25 years in program design, group facilitation, and monitoring & compliance, including organizing and directing volunteer-led initiatives in the nonprofit and philanthropic sectors.
 Sharvell is a long time WAMU listener and member, and she resides in the District of Columbia.